GNEC Loan Programs

 Any person who is an owner of 20% or more of the corporation must be part of the application process.
 This means that everything requested and required will pertain to them also.
 GNEC will need each owner’s permission to run their credit, their photo ID’s, their personal tax returns, etc.

 Each page of the application has detailed instructions and lots of helpful information to help you as you fill out the application.
 PLEASE read the instructions on every page before commencing on that page; it will help you tremendously.
 If there is anything we have not covered or if you are unsure, please feel free to reach out to us right away.
-We are here to help.
-In addition to myself, the following people are here to help you with questions regarding the application:
+The following people are here to help you with questions regarding the application:

 Vincent Tanner (English) – vtanner@GNEC.org